 Option 2 - If you are using the pre-crushed peppermint candy you just need to measure these out.

 Step 3.
 Pour the sweetened condensed milk into a medium-sized saucepan and set over medium-low heat.

 Step 4.
 Pour the dark chocolate chips on top of the milk.
 Do not stir, let the milk heat up slowly.

 Step 6.
-Pour in the chopped peppermints and stir to combine.
+Pour the chopped peppermints into the chocolate and stir to combine.